Squamous cell carcinoma of the lung

 What are the symptoms of squamous cell carcinoma of the lung?

-Symptoms of squamous cell carcinoma of the lung include persistent or worsening cough, coughing up blood, chest pain, and shortness of breath.
+Symptoms of SCC of the lung include persistent or worsening cough, coughing up blood, chest pain, and shortness of breath.
 Tumours that have spread to other parts of the body may cause additional symptoms depending on the location in the body.
 For example, tumours that spread to bones may cause bone pain and can cause the bone to break.
 Doctors describe this as a pathologic fracture.

 How is the diagnosis of squamous cell carcinoma made?

-Squamous cell carcinoma of the lung is usually diagnosed after a small sample of tissue is removed in a procedure called a biopsy or a fine needle aspiration (FNA).
+SCC of the lung is usually diagnosed after a small sample of tissue is removed in a procedure called a biopsy or a fine needle aspiration (FNA).
 In some situations, the diagnosis is only made after the entire tumour has been removed.

 What does squamous cell carcinoma of the lung look like under the microscope?

-When examined under the microscope, squamous cell carcinoma is usually made up of large pink cells that grow in groups called sheets or nests.
+When examined under the microscope, SCC is usually made up of large pink cells that grow in groups called sheets or nests.
 However, the tumour cells in squamous cell carcinoma look different from the healthy squamous cells that normally line the inside of the airways.
 The tumour cells are usually larger than normal squamous cells and the nucleus of the cell which holds the genetic material is darker.
 Pathologists describe these cells as hyperchromatic.
 Tumour cells also tend to show a range of shapes and sizes which pathologists describe as pleomorphic.
 Numerous mitotic figures (tumour cells dividing to create new tumour cells) are also usually seen.

 squamous cell carcinoma lung